larammerce/docs/8.x/core-concepts/admin-requests.md

 This function sets a boolean attribute `in_admin_area` to `true` or `false`, depending on whether the current request is being made in the admin area of the application or not.
 The function takes in an optional parameter `$request` which represents the `HTTP` request being made.

 - The **first line** of the function uses the `explode()` function to split the `REQUEST_URI` server variable into an array using the forward slash `(/)` as the delimiter.
-The second argument to the `array_search()` function then searches for the string 'admin' within this array and returns the index of the first occurrence of the string.
+The first argument of the `array_search()` function then searches for the string 'admin' within this array and returns the index of the first occurrence of the string.
 If the string is not found, `array_search()` returns `false`.

-- The **third line** of the function checks if the search result is not false (i.e., the string 'admin' was found in the URL) and if the index of the string is less than 2 (i.e., the 'admin' keyword appears in the first or second(0 or 1) segment of the URL).
+- The **second line** of the function checks if the search result is not false (i.e., the string 'admin' was found in the URL) and if the index of the string is less than 2 (i.e., the 'admin' keyword appears in the first or second(0 or 1) segment of the URL).
 This condition ensures that the function sets the in_admin_area attribute to true only when the request is being made in the admin area.

-- Finally, the function calls `RequestService::setAttr()` to set the `in_admin_area` attribute with the boolean value determined in the previous step, using the key returned by the `self::getAdminAreaKey()` method.(You can check this in the `App/Utils/Common/requestService.php`)
+- Finally, the function calls `RequestService::setAttr()` to set the `in_admin_area` attribute with the boolean value determined in the previous step, using the key returned by the `self::getAdminAreaKey()` method.(You can check this in the `/Larammerce/app/Utils/Common/RequestService.php`)

 ```php
 public static function isInAdminArea($request = null)